jrom876/Python_Person/README.md

 who gave me an hour to create a person struct program in C which could also convert all class attributes to bytecode, and then write the python version for extra credit.

-See https://github.com/jrom876/arrStructExample/arrStructExample.c for the C version.
+See https://github.com/jrom876/arrStructExample/arrStructExample.c for the early C version.

 Since then it has evolved into a more ambitious project to create the framework for an expandable person class database written in python and sqlite3 with: